 All Transperth buses are Disability Discrimination Act (DDA) compliant to support accessibility.

 Mobility aids such as wheelchairs or motorised scooters need to meet specifications to be used on the Transperth bus network.

 In the case that a wheelchair or scooter is too big to be taken on the bus, alternative transport services are available:

 If you require special assistance, please call 1800 800 022 at least one hour before you travel.

 If you are unsure about where your nearest bus stop is, look out for signage at the station or check our Station Access maps which will be updated closer to the shutdown: Stations & Maps (transperth.wa.gov.au)

 Yes, you will need to tag on and off with your SmartRider or pay a cash fare.

 Due to restricted space, bicycles are not permitted on Transperth services.
+Secure bike shelters are available at many locations, for more information visit cycling to stations.
 All eRideables must be folded up and sized within specified dimensions.
 For more information visit Taking items on board.